-Connected Vehicle (CV) technology provides wireless connectivity between vehicles to prevent crashes, and between vehicles and the infrastructure to enable safety, mobility, and environmental benefits.
+Connected Vehicle (CV) technology provides wireless connectivity between vehicles to prevent crashes. and between vehicles and the infrastructure to enable safety, mobility, and environmental benefits.
 Dedicated Short Range Communication (DSRC) enables Vehicleto-Vehicle (V2V) wireless communications.
 Using V2V connectivity, vehicles are able to exchange data with low latency to support a new generation of active safety and mobility applications.

 Furthermore, Vehicle-to-Infrastructure (V2I) and infrastructure to vehicle wireless communications provides a medium to exchange critical safety and operational data between vehicles and roadway infrastructure and vice versa.
-In addition to safety and mobility benefits, the system of connected vehicles and infrastructure will provide a wealth of transportation data for planning, operations, and maintenance of roadway infrastructure.
+In addition to safety and mobility benefits, the system of connected vehicles and infrastructure will provide a wealth of transportation data for planning, operations, and maintenance of roadway infrastructure, assisting agencies in the region to implement ladders of opportunity for their communities.